Agatha Christie: Adaptations

 Christie's works have been adapted for cinema and television.
 The first was the 1928 British film The Passing of Mr. Quin.
 Poirot's first film appearance was in 1931 in Alibi, which starred Austin Trevor as Christie's sleuth.
 Margaret Rutherford played Marple in a series of films released in the 1960s.
 Christie liked her acting, but considered the first film "pretty poor" and thought no better of the rest.

 She felt differently about the 1974 film Murder on the Orient Express, directed by Sidney Lumet, which featured major stars and high production values; her attendance at the London premiere was one of her last public outings.
-In 2016, a new film version was released, directed by Kenneth Branagh, who also starred, wearing "the most extravagant mustache moviegoers have ever seen".
+In 2017, a new film version was released, directed by Kenneth Branagh, who also starred, wearing "the most extravagant mustache moviegoers have ever seen".
+Branagh has since directed two more adaptations of Christie, Death on the Nile (2022) and its sequel A Haunting in Venice (2023), the latter an adaptation of her 1969 novel Hallowe'en Party.

 The television adaptation Agatha Christie's Poirot (1989–2013), with David Suchet in the title role, ran for 70 episodes over 13 series.
 It received nine BAFTA award nominations and won four BAFTA awards in 1990–1992.
 The television series Miss Marple (1984–1992), with Joan Hickson as "the BBC's peerless Miss Marple", adapted all 12 Marple novels.
 The French television series Les Petits Meurtres d'Agatha Christie (2009–2012, 2013–2020), adapted 36 of Christie's stories.

 Christie's books have also been adapted for BBC Radio, a video game series, and graphic novels.